 Alhambra Theatre & Dining

-With a thriving live performance scene, you can’t miss Jacksonville’s theatre entertainment.
-Alhambra Theatre & Dining is the nation’s oldest operating professional dinner theatre–not to mention the only professional theatre between Atlanta and Miami.
+With a thriving live performance scene, you can’t miss Jacksonville’s theater entertainment.
+Alhambra Theatre & Dining is the nation’s oldest operating professional dinner theatre–not to mention the only professional theater between Atlanta and Miami.
 Enjoy themed, delicious dinners with each entertaining show.

 Riverside Arts Market

 Enjoy Jacksonville’s arts, food and music scenes as they merge every Saturday from March through November.
 Browse artist’s handmade creations and local food vendors as you enjoy loads of live music.
 There’s even a weekly kids’ activity for the little ones!